 Increasingly, organizations are discovering the value of investing in a learning culture.
 And it makes sense, learning drives engagement, retention, innovation and so many other business priorities.
-That’s why I’m delighted to host this guest post by Courtney McIntosh with actionable insights and access to findcourse Learning & Development Report 2018.
+That’s why I’m delighted to host this guest post by Courtney McIntosh with actionable insights.
 Let’s all learn together about this… and please share what you and your organization are doing to promote a learning culture.

 Learning culture, defined by Stephen Gill, co-owner of Learning to be Great, LLC as “a work environment that supports and encourages the continuous and collective discovery, sharing, and application of knowledge and skills at the individual, team, and whole organization levels in order to achieve the goals of the organization,” may be a top factor in organizational success.
 In fact, results from a survey of L&D professionals that showed that top-performing organizations were five times more likely to have a learning culture.